What are the restricted and prohibited trading strategies at Pivex?

 A trader executes several buy and sell orders on the same pair within one minute to profit from tiny price changes.

-HFT strategies rely on speed and repetition rather than genuine trading skill or analysis.
+Why This is ProhibitedHFT strategies rely on speed and repetition rather than genuine trading skill or analysis.
 This can create instability in the market and give an unfair advantage.
 Similar to HFT, ultra-fast scalping is a forbidden strategy that uses algorithms to execute a high volume of trades in under a second to capture micro-pip profits.

 [Not Allowed] Copy Trading

-Subscribing to a signal provider and mirroring their trades in your account.
+ExampleFollowing a signal provider and mirroring their trades in your account.

 Why These Rules Matter:

-Pivex Funded aims to promote skill-based trading with a focus on responsibility and sustainability.
+Pivex aims to promote skill-based trading with a focus on responsibility and sustainability.
 Prohibited strategies often involve high risk, automation, or manipulation, which goes against the principles of consistent, manual trading that we encourage.

 Breaching any trading rules will result in your account being blocked and the challenge being considered unsuccessful.
 Since the platform does not send alerts for approaching limits, it is essential that you regularly monitor your account's progress directly through your Pivex Funded dashboard to ensure you remain compliant.